finishr08/PUT-Rasul/4th Semester/Final Papers Preparation/Simulation & Modelling/Readme.md

 ## Simulation & Modeling

-Sure, let's go through these questions one by one in a simple and understandable manner.

 ### 1. Sending Rate Calculation

 To calculate the sending rate for a VoIP application where packets are sent every 50 milliseconds and each packet is 80 bytes: